 Deadlock Ignorance in Operating System

-If each process in the set is waiting for an event that only another process in the set can cause is called Deadlock.
+If each process in the set of processes is waiting for an event that only another process in the set can cause it is actually referred as called Deadlock.
+In other words, one event which has to happen by one process with the presence of another process in the process set, this situation is referred as Deadlock.

 There are 4 conditions which leads to Deadlock.
-They are as follow
+They are as follows:

 - Mutual exclusion condition